Tigers vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Tigers Recent Betting Performance

-- The Tigers have been the favorite once in the past 10 games and won that contest.

-- The Tigers and their opponents have combined to hit the over eight times in their last 10 games with a total.
+- In their last 10 games with a total, the Tigers and their opponents are 8-2-0 when it comes to hitting the over.

-- The Tigers have won one of their last two games against the spread.
+- Over their last 10 games, the Tigers are 1-1-0 against the spread.

 Tigers Betting Records & Stats

-- The Tigers have won four of the six games they were the moneyline favorite this season (66.7%).
+- The Tigers have put together a 4-3 record in games they were favored on the moneyline (winning 57.1% of those games).

-- In games it has played as moneyline favorites with odds of -145 or shorter, Detroit has a 1-2 record (winning only 33.3% of its games).
+- Detroit has gone 2-3 (winning 40% of its games) when it has played as moneyline favorites of -125 or shorter.

-- Based on this contest's moneyline, the Tigers have an implied win probability of 59.2%.
+- Based on this game's moneyline, the Tigers have an implied win probability of 55.6%.

-- Detroit has had an over/under set by oddsmakers 71 times, and have combined with opponents to go over the total in 39 of those games (39-31-1).
+- Detroit has played in 72 games with an over/under set, and have combined with its opponents to go over the total 39 times (39-32-1).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!